Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Methods

 \subsection{Defect dipoles}

 To depict the range of reasonable defect strengths and concentrations, we first categorize reports on defects from literature.
-Typical oxygen vacancy and doping concentration are in the range of 0--2~\% (i.e.\ 10$^{14}$--10$^{21}$~cm$^{-3}$).\cite{genenkoMechanismsAgingFatigue2015, saremiLocalControlDefects2018, acostaBaTiO3basedPiezoelectricsFundamentals2017, krupska-klimczakOverviewNonpiezoelectricProperties2022} It has furthermore been reported that defect dipoles increase \cite{liuMultiscaleSimulationsDefect2017, machadoSiteOccupancyEffects2019} or decrease \cite{machadoSiteOccupancyEffects2019} the remanent polarization of the pristine material ($P_0$).
+Typical oxygen vacancy and doping concentration are in the range of 0--2~\% (i.e.\ 10$^{14}$--10$^{21}$~cm$^{-3}$) \cite{genenkoMechanismsAgingFatigue2015, saremiLocalControlDefects2018, acostaBaTiO3basedPiezoelectricsFundamentals2017, krupska-klimczakOverviewNonpiezoelectricProperties2022}.
+It has furthermore been reported that defect dipoles increase \cite{liuMultiscaleSimulationsDefect2017, machadoSiteOccupancyEffects2019} or decrease \cite{machadoSiteOccupancyEffects2019} the remanent polarization of the pristine material ($P_0$).
 To cover this range, we model defect strengths from $0$ to $1.8P_0$ with $P_0=28.41$~$\mu$C/cm$^2$ the polarization we find for (Ba$_{0.7},$Sr$_{0.3}$)TiO$_3$ at 210~K (tetragonal phase).
-If not stated otherwise, we use $u=0.1$~\AA, i.e.\ $0.9$~$P_0$ as example.
+If not stated otherwise, we use $u=0.1$~\AA, i.e.\ $0.9P_0$ as example.

-We take two types of point defects into account.
-Fig.~\ref{fig:batio3_unit_cell} shows possible microscopic realizations for these scenarios: First, substituents with different radii or electronic structures, e.g., Ce$^{4+}$ or Zr$^{4+}$ on B-site, may prevent the local off-centering in the stoichiometric material and suppress the local dipole moment (illustrates as circle).\cite{hillWhyAreThere2000,veerapandiyanOriginRelaxorBehavior2022} Second, pairs of a substituent with different valency and an oxygen vacancy may form defect dipoles $M+V$, which align with the polarization direction in the tetragonal phase during aging \cite{erhartFormationSwitchingDefect2013} and follow different dynamics than the intrinsic polarization.
-We approximate these by frozen-in dipoles which are all aligned along one direction, cf. Ref.~\citenum{grunebohmInfluenceDefectsFerroelectric2016}.
+We take two types of point defects into account: First, substituents with different radii or electronic structures, e.g., Ce$^{4+}$ or Zr$^{4+}$ on B-site, may prevent the local off-centering in the stoichiometric material and suppress the local dipole moment \cite{hillWhyAreThere2000,veerapandiyanOriginRelaxorBehavior2022}.
+Second, pairs of a substituent with different valency and an oxygen vacancy may form defect dipoles M+V$_{\text{O}}$, which align with the polarization direction in the tetragonal phase during aging \cite{erhartFormationSwitchingDefect2013} and follow different dynamics than the intrinsic polarization. \rv{At ambient temperatures the dynamics of these defect dipoles is orders of magnitude slower compared to the switching of the ferroelectric polarization and can be neglected for the analysis of separate field cycles \cite{renLargeElectricfieldinducedStrain2004, genenkoMechanismsAgingFatigue2015,zhangReorientationMnTiVODefect2008,erhartFormationSwitchingDefect2013}.
+Therefore, we} approximate these \rv{defects in fully aged samples} by frozen-in dipoles which are all aligned along one direction, cf. Ref.~\citenum{grunebohmInfluenceDefectsFerroelectric2016}. \rv{Defect dipoles may switch their direction with time and affect phase stability and transition temperatures accordingly, but these dipoles can be re-arranged by proper poling steps \cite{genenkoMechanismsAgingFatigue2015}.} \rrrv{Figure~\ref{fig:batio3_unit_cell} shows possible microscopic realizations for both scenarios.}